not-a-robot-lab/Schakelaar/README.md

 position input's normal is a counter that can by clocked by an input or the push button and has a reset input. position input has a mult so you can send it to another switch or other modules.

+## chip
+Make sure to use 20v CD4052 version like TI chips, because some other variants only accept maximum of 15 volts.
+Better not to buy the chips from aliexpress or eBay because often they mix up all the different types, like they are the same.
+TI CD4052BM96

 ## Aluminium front panel
 The reason I choose aluminium as material for the front panel is because it is recyclable.
 PCB (FR-4) material is not recyclable.
 I also tried wood panels, I like them.
 But it takes a more efford to print on.
 I will also try Acrylic one day, just to try.
 It is better then FR-4 but I think less well for the environment as Aluminium.